sdether/josh.js/README.md

 ## Usage

-Until documentation is written, refer to `index.html` and `example.js` for a sample implementation of a shell with path completion.
+Until documentation is written, refer to `index.html` and `example.js` ([Annotateed Source](http://sdether.github.com/josh.js/docs/example.html)) for a sample implementation of a shell with path completion.

 ## Components
 ***josh*** is built from 5 components and can be used in part or in full.